amantuladhar/amantuladhar.github.io/_posts/2016-10-04-bash-useful-shortcuts.md

 title: "Bash Shortcuts"
 description: Useful shortcuts that we can use on Bash
 summary: Useful shortcuts that we can use on Bash
-tags: [linux, shell, shortcut, bash, zsh, command]
+tags: linux shell
 ---

-Most of us are familier with executing commands on terminal.
+Most of us are familiar with executing commands on terminal.
 But, did you now that bash has set of convinent shortcuts that can make our life a lot more easier.

-Sometimes when we are typing command and all of sudden we forget to add **sudo**.
+Sometimes when we are typing command and all of a sudden we forget to add **sudo**.
 We can press `CTRL + a` and goto start of command line then type **sudo**

 <img src="{{ site.blog_img_path }}/2016-10-04-BashShortcuts/ctrl-a.gif" width="40%" />